Skip to main content

 Note

 Questions on how to use Chef Infra should be sent as Support Tickets if you have an SLA, or asked on the Chef Software Mailing List, or Chef Community Slack.
-Bug Trackers are not appropriate for general purpose questions that are not bugs.
+Bug Trackers aren’t appropriate for general purpose questions that aren’t bugs.

 Contribution Process